BRL-CAD/web/wp/wp-content/plugins/table-of-contents-plus/readme.txt

 * "no_label": true/false, shows or hides the title
 * "wrapping": text, either "left" or "right"
 * "heading_levels": numbers, this lets you select the heading levels you want included in the table of contents.
 Separate multiple levels with a comma.
 Example: include headings 3, 4 and 5 but exclude the others with `heading_levels="3,4,5"`
+* "class": text, enter CSS classes to be added to the container.
+Separate multiple classes with a space.

 = [no_toc] =
 Allows you to disable the table of contents for the current post, page, or custom post type.